Best Mopping Robot of 2019

-- Want excellent navigation: The advanced sensors as well as Imprint Technology makes it easier for the m6 to navigate around large or complex spaces.
-Zoned cleaning puts more power in your hand and takes the guesswork out of what and where your m6 is cleaning.
+- Want excellent navigation: The advanced sensors as well as Imprint Technology make it easier for the m6 to navigate around large or complex spaces.
+Zoned cleaning and keep out zones puts more power in your hand and takes the guesswork out of what and where your m6 is cleaning.

 - Want wifi-connectivity: The Braava m6 is currently the only exclusive robot mop by iRobot that comes with wifi connectivity.
 This makes it easy to control it from your smartphone or even voice control (when paired with Amazon Alexa or Google Assistant device).